Restoration of Fish Migration

 • Numerical modelling: hydraulics (1D/2D/3D) and bed load (1D/2D)

-• Owner support in the remediation process according to GSchG
+• Owner support in the restoration process according to GSchG

 • Regulations, scientific studies